AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ### Index Management With Blue-Green Deployment {#index-management-with-blue-green-deployment}

 With blue-green deployments, there is no downtime.
-However, for index management, this requires that indexes are only used by certain versions of the application.
-For example, when adding an index in version 2 of the application, you would not want it to be used by version 1 of the application yet.
-The reverse is the case when an index is removed: an index removed in version 2 is still needed in version 1.
-When changing an index definition, we want the old version of the index only to be used for version 1, and the new version of the index only to be used for version 2.
+However, for index management, this may require that indexes are only used by certain versions of the application.
+For example, when adding an index in version 2 of the application, it might be better if it is not used by version 1 of the application yet.
+The reverse is the case when an index is removed: an index removed in version 2 might still be needed in version 1.
+When changing an index definition, one might want that the old version of the index is only used for version 1, and that the new version of the index is only used for version 2.

 The following table shows five index definitions: index `cqPageLucene` is used in both versions while index `damAssetLucene-custom-1` is used only in version 2.